 Often we consider grids as providing seamless access to a set of resources.
 I agree but also propose that the resulting grid architecture can consist of many small grids.
 This reflects the many different overlapping community types and resource collections that naturally form individual grids.
-Each individual grid can have a seamless elegant environment-in fact, this could be a criterion for defining basic grids-but a composite grid would amalgamate multiple subgrids and provide a resultant heterogeneous environment.
+Each individual grid can have a seamless elegant environment-this even could be a criterion for defining basic grids-but a composite grid would amalgamate multiple subgrids and provide a resultant heterogeneous environment.
 In other words, we don't want just a few grids but a large number composed, divided, and overlapped to support dynamic communities and requirements.

 The service-oriented architecture (SOA) that grids use today differs subtly from earlier distributed systems built with Component Object Model (COM), Corba, and Java, and includes enhancements, especially in interoperability and scalability.
-Key Web-services features in today's grids include
+Key Webservices features in today's grids include

-- Architectures that choose, wherever possible, message-based-not method- or Remote Procedure Call (RPC)-based-capabilities linkage.
-This produces lightweight, loosely coupled services that can be distributed and replicated to achieve needed performance and functionality. - Interfaces defined with XML-based SOAP and Web Services Description Language (WSDL) technologies that support a wide set of implementations that trade off performance, ubiquity, and functionality.
+- Architectures that choose, wherever possible, message-based-not methodor Remote Procedure Call (RPC)based-capabilities linkage.
+This produces lightweight, loosely coupled services that can be distributed and replicated to achieve needed performance and functionality. - Interfaces defined with XML-based SOAP and Web Services Description Language (WSDL) technologies, which support a wide set of implementations that trade off performance, ubiquity, and functionality.

 Providing an accurate definition of loose message-based coupling is not easy.
 A traditional distributed object model produces components that typically exchange messages with an RPC or equivalent Java remote method invocation (RMI).
 These coupled messages correspond to the distributed version of a traditional method call and its return.
 Loose coupling for services corresponds to a messaging strategy where individual messages are not directly coupled in pairs, and, if needed, response messages are generated asynchronously from the original communication.
-The second key services feature-XML-based specifications of the service interfaces and their associated messages-is important for interoperability but less distinctive in its arengineering, CPU clusters, federated databases, and sensor nets.
-The grid-of-grids several different hierarchical packaging including those of traditional software chitectural implications; it roughly corresponds to a different specification language from Corba's Interface Definition Language (IDL) or Java's RMI.
+The second key services feature-XML-based specifications of the service interfaces and their associated messages-is important for interoperability but less distinctive in its arillustrates several different hierarchical packaging including those of traditional software engineering, CPU clusters, federated databases, and sensor nets.
+The gridchitectural implications; it roughly corresponds to a different specification language from Corba's Interface Definition Language (IDL) or Java's RMI.

 Figure 1.
 Composing functionality and resources in a grid of grids.
-This illustrates
+This figure

 Choose any software problem facing you today and imagine how it would look in a traditional approach of a decade or so ago.
 We would get a giant glob of software in some language, such as C++ or Fortran.
-The software problem would be divided into methods or subroutines and we would be browbeaten to build it in modular fashion using libraries and welldefined interfaces.
+The software problem would be divided into methods or subroutines and we would be browbeaten to build it in a modular fashion using libraries and welldefined interfaces.
 Today, we people from the past have given up using GOTO in Fortran and adopted better practices for specifying control structures.
 As technologies developed, we added new languages, such as Java, and better software engineering processes, which industry adopted more broadly than academia.

-As I already implied, distributed object technology supported the implementation of this paradigm across multiple computers, with method or procedure calls implemented as paired messages.
-However, most software systems still consisted of large globs, and each glob had multiple functionalities.
-You can find many very useful and important examples of this for Java at www.apache.org.
+As I already implied, distributed object technology supported this paradigm implementation across multiple computers, with method or procedure calls implemented as paired messages.
+However, most software systems still consisted of large globs, each of which had multiple functionalities.
+You can find many very useful and important examples of this for Java at www. apache.org.